t97lee/VapourPressureGraph/README.md

 # Graphing Vapour Pressure as a Function of Temperature

+##### Update May 27, 2021: Added a feature to select different pressure units added (bar, kPa, atm, mmHg).
+Will incorporate an option to select different temperature units in the near future.

 ##### Update May 24, 2021: A feature that allows users to download an .xlsx spreadsheet from the table of values has been added.

 ##### Update May 19, 2021: I have added a feature that generates a table of values from the graph (outputs temperature in degrees °C and pressure in mmHg).
 Bugs may still occur.
 If you get an error after inputting values up until C, it most likely will resolve itself once a C value is inputted.